-Important Deadlines for Fall 2018 Admission
+Important Dates for the Fall 2021 Admission Cycle

-- Preferred Deadline: October 1, 2017
+- Preferred Deadline: October 1, 2020

-- Creighton Undergraduate Deadline: October 1, 2017
+- Creighton Undergraduate Deadline: October 1, 2020

-- Final Deadline: March 1, 2018
+- Final Deadline: March 1, 2021

 - We prefer that one letter come from a college professor who can attest to your ability to enter a competitive professional program.
 If you have been out of school for some time, letters from a work setting can be helpful.
 Do not submit letters from family members or friends.